Kathryn Lund

 News

-Nov 2022: Save the date!
-I am helping organize The f(A)bulous workshop on matrix functions and exponential integrators, which will be held 25-27 September 2023 at the Max Planck Institute in Magdeburg, Germany.
-More details coming soon!
+Mar 2023: The abstract deadline has been extended for The f(A)bulous workshop on matrix functions and exponential integrators, which will be held 25-27 September 2023 at the Max Planck Institute in Magdeburg, Germany.